Dry Mouth and Saliva

 If you experience a dry mouth, it is important to avoid acidic drinks (juices, energy drinks, softdrink) and sucking of sugar or honey sweetened lozenges (eg butter menthols) to soothe your mouth and throat.
 You will not have enough saliva to clear the decay causing nt dehydration. sugar and acid from your mouth.
 Frequent sips of water help lubricate the mouth and prevent decay.

-If you are interested in learning about gum recession prevention and treatment, please contact any of our friendly Sunshine Coast and North Lakes dental practices in Caloundra, Kawana, Maroochydore, Bli Bli, North Lakes and Baringa book on-line or use the button.
+If you are interested in learning about gum recession prevention and treatment, please contact any of our friendly Sunshine Coast and North Lakes dental practices in Caloundra, Kawana, Maroochydore, Bli Bli, North Lakes, Baringa, Sippy Downs and Tewantin book on-line or use the button.